Import and Export Jobs

 6. Stop polling when the job reaches a final state.

-7. Show the final result, failed rows, or export download information to the user in plain language.
+7. Show the final job status, failed rows, or export download information to the user in plain language.

-8. For user-facing CSV workflows, compare your behavior with [Subscriber Imports, Exports, and Bulk Actions](https://mailrith.com/docs/subscriber-imports-exports.md).
+8. For user-facing CSV workflows, compare your workflow with [Subscriber Imports, Exports, and Bulk Actions](https://mailrith.com/docs/subscriber-imports-exports.md).

 - Use imports for bulk subscriber creation, migration, and list cleanup workflows.